 Parents, guardians and youth have lots of questions about Gardasil, the vaccine for Human Papillomavirus (HPV).
 For more information on Gardasil, see the CDC website.
 Alternatively, see the Vaccine Information Statement in English or Spanish.

-Visit our HPV page to learn about the virus, it’s transmission, symptoms, complications, testing, and treatment.
+Visit our HPV page to learn about the virus, including its transmission, symptoms, complications, testing, and treatment.

-Everyone between the ages of 9-18 who qualify for the Vaccines for Children (VFC) program will not be charged for any of the three shots.
+Everyone between the ages of 9-18 who qualifies for the Vaccines for Children (VFC) program will not be charged for any of the three shots.

 You qualify if you are eligible for Medicaid, if you have no health insurance, or if you are Native American or Alaskan Native.

-Anyone under the age of 18 who wants to get the HPV vaccine needs to have their parent or guardian sign a consent form.
+Anyone under the age of 18 who wants to get the HPV vaccine needs to have their parent or guardian sign a consent form for each injection.